LiDAR Tree Canopy

 We needed LiDAR because the cable diameter is often too small to reconstruct through photogrammetry alone.
 The software usually has trouble reconstructing the 220kV transmission tower and the powerlines.
 LiDAR, however, does not have this problem, which is one of its many benefits over photogrammetry in this scenario.

-This same survey technique is very beneficial for vegetation encroachment and can be used for maintenance of not just powerlines but fibre and telecoms networks too,
+This same survey technique is very beneficial for vegetation encroachment and can be used for maintenance of not just powerlines but fibre and telecoms networks too.

-Whats involved in the Drone Survey Process
+Whats involved in the Drone Survey Process?

-The registered GCPs need to be tagged/placed on the ground before taking the flight to identify them in the images captured for the processing phase when the GCPs are in the field.
-That can sometimes take longer than the drone flew.
-The mission for the survey is performed, where front and side overlap and flight speed parameters can be updated based on variations in the site from those used in planning.
+The flight mission for the survey is performed, where front and side overlap and flight speed parameters can be updated based on variations in the site from those used in planning.

-The work starts in the office, backing up and replicating the data set.
+The work starts in the office, backing up and replicating the dataset.
 We never work on the original dataset; this is the master copy, and we never touch it.
 We take a backup and process it with multiple software packages.
 The project deliverables and the captured data then determine this.
 Every software package we work with has strengths, and we select the best package for the project.

 Issue Deliverables to Client: After this phase, we digitally issue the deliverables to the client.
 That means no mucking about with USB transfers or shipping delays.